 Seminar for judicial recorder applicants

-On Thursday 9 December at 5pm, the Judicial Office is holding a seminar for those interested in applying for appointment as a fee-paid recorder.
+The Judicial Office has recorded a seminar for those interested in applying for appointment as a fee-paid recorder.

-The seminar aims to help applicants be better prepared to apply and to receive up-to-date guidance and advice on the JAC’s selection process.
+- receive up-to-date guidance and advice on the JAC’s selection process

 You’ll hear from: